Jeansen/bcrm/README.md

 ## bcrm - what can it do for you?

-While bcrm can do do a simple (file-based) clone from system A to B, it can actually do a lot more:
+While bcrm can do a simple (file-based) clone from system A to B, it can also do a lot more:

 -   Clone a "legacy" system and convert it to UEFI
 -   Clone or Restore a system and encrypt it with LUKS